zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 }
 ```

-The serializer is working, but the issue is that it behaves a little
+The serializer is working, but it behaves a little differently than we're
-different than we're used to.
+used to.

 ## Adding Attributes